SQE Marking and Standard Setting Policy

 2.1

-SQE2 consists of one exam with 16 stations5.
+SQE2 consists of one assessment with 16 stations4.

 2.2

-An assessor who has been trained in playing the role of the client will assess candidates' performance in the client interview.
+An examiner who has been trained in playing the role of the client will assess candidates' performance in the client interview.
 The client interview will be assessed purely on skills, not on the application of the law.
-The attendance note and all other exercises will be marked by solicitors and will be marked on both skills and application of the law.
-All markers will have been trained and had their marking standardised.
-Consistency is ensured throughout the marking process via moderation of the assessors and markers.
+The attendance note and all other exercises will be marked by solicitor examiners on both skills and application of the law.
+All examiners will have been trained and had their marking standardised.
+Consistency is ensured throughout the marking process via moderation of the examiners.

 2.3

-Marking is based on global professional judgements rather than a ‘tick box’ or checklist approach.
-The starting point for these global professional judgements is the standard of competency of the assessment set out in the SQE2 Assessment Specification, namely that of the just competent Day One solicitor (Threshold Standard).
-Markers are trained to be flexible as to the approach taken by the candidate.
+Marking is based on professional judgements rather than a ‘tick box’ or checklist approach.
+The starting point for these professional judgements is the standard of competency of the assessment set out in the SQE2 Assessment Specification, namely that of the just competent Day One solicitor (Threshold Standard).
+Examiners are trained to be flexible as to the approach taken by the candidate whilst still adhering to the expected standard of competency.

 2.4

-Each type of exercise (client interview and attendance note/legal analysis, advocacy, case and matter analysis, legal research, legal writing, legal drafting) has assessment criteria which are set out in the SQE2 Assessment Specification.
+Each type of station4 has assessment criteria which are set out in the SQE2 Assessment Specification.

 2.5